 Then we have Sakura.

-Now someone told me that she has no core-personality because she has no dreams like the boys do, based on this scene.
+Now someone told me that she has no core-personality.
+Because she has no dreams like the boys do, based on this scene.

 While her dream might not be as respectable as her two team-mates, it is clear enough from the very beginning although it is not a in-your-face one: she wanted to become a shinobi.

 She represents the normality/human element/side of this manga, like Kishi stated before and I’ve showed in the beginning of this analysis.

-And as a normal pre-teen, as Kishi emphasizes via Kakashi, for girls at that specific age, is interest in love
+And as a normal pre-teen, as Kishi emphasizes via Kakashi, for girls at that specific age, is interest in love more than ninjutsu.

-We all get interested in boys, looks, investigate around mom’s closet to see what she wears, try her high-heels and stuff like that.
+We all get interested in boys and looks.
+Investigate around mom’s closet to see what she wears, try her high-heels and stuff like that.
 It’s in our nature.

-I know it sounds very girl power, and can sound too basic, but as I said, girls tend to have that interest at that certain age.
+I know it sounds very girl power, and can sound too basic.
+But as I said, girls tend to have that interest at that certain age.
 It’s all part of a process.

 It just happens that at that certain age we’re developing in multiple ways.
 But I won’t go into this too deep.